 Then, after taking your morning teacup, you can place that tea bag on the doggie.
 If you are not a tea drinker, you can make a cup of black tea with boiling water, let it dissolve, and then take out the teabag.

 Once the teabag has cooled, place it on your closed eyelid that has the doggie.
 Like the warm compress, make sure that the teabag is moist but not dripping.

 Allow the tea bag to rest on the area of your eye where the dog sits for approximately five to 10 minutes.
 Pull the tea bag after each use.

 Cucumbers or potatoes: When you have a dog, putting something fresh and refreshing on your eyelids can make the dog less annoying.

 Cold cucumber slices are perfect for providing fresh moisture that helps reduce inflammation and irritation.

-Simply cut a cucumber that has been in the refrigerator and put a slice in the affected eye for about ten minutes.
-If you do not have a cucumber, a slice of potato can also work well.
+Cut a cucumber that has been in the refrigerator and put a slice in the affected eye for about ten minutes.
+If you do not have a cucumber, a piece of potato can also work well.

 When to consult the doctor?

 - If your dog has not improved after a few days.

 - You are experiencing pain in the eye instead of just your eyelid.